iglesias/shogun_manual/sphinx/source/examples/classifier/knn.rst

 .. sgexample:: ../code/knn.sg:load_data

-In order to run KNN, we need to choose a distance, for example `Euclidean <http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CEuclideanDistance.html>`_.
+In order to run KNN, we need to choose a distance, for example CEuclideanDistance, or other sub-classes of CDistance.
-See `here <http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CDistance.html>`_ for more distances.
 The distance needs the data we want to classify.

 .. sgexample:: ../code/knn.sg:choose_distance

-Once you have chosen a distance, create an instance of the KNN classifier, passing it training data and labels
+Once you have chosen a distance, create an instance of the CKNN classifier, passing it training data and labels

 .. sgexample:: ../code/knn.sg:create_instance